Bainbridge Island Japanese American Exclusion Memorial: The facility

 The organizing group behind the facility, the Bainbridge Japanese American Community, planned to build a $9 million facility with a pier and 4000 sqft interpretive center, next to Pritchard Park and the former Bainbridge Island ferry terminal.
 Congress voted to include the memorial in the Minidoka National Historic Site in May 2008 as part of the Consolidated Natural Resources Act of 2008.
-By March 2009, memorial organizers had raised $2.7 million of funding.
+In October 2008 the organizing committee was spun off into its own 501(c)(3), the Bainbridge Island Japanese American Exclusion Memorial Association (BIJAEMA).
+By March 2009, BIJAEMA had raised $2.7 million of funding.

 The first part of the memorial to be constructed was an outdoor cedar "story wall" with the names of all 276 Japanese Americans resident on the island at the time.
-The groundbreaking ceremony for the wall was held on March 30, 2009, the 67th anniversary of the internment.
+The groundbreaking ceremony for the wall was held on March 30, 2009, the 67th anniversary of the forced removal of all Japanese Americans from Bainbridge Island.
 Fumiko Hayashida (then 98), the oldest surviving internee, spoke at the ceremony.
 The wall was designed by local architect Johnpaul Jones, an American Indian and the principal of Jones and Jones Architects.
 Jones also worked on landscape architecture in the vicinity of the memorial; he aimed for natural landscaping, planting native species including sword fern, mahonia, salal, and shore pine.
 Local artist Steve Gardner created friezes to be placed on the wall, depicting some of the scenes of residents being herded onto the ferries; he stated that the project "sucked me in in a way I hadn't thought about.
 This really is a story about American citizens."
 The memorial was opened to the public on July 30, 2011.